Spring

 How to configure Rollbar with Java Spring

 Rollbar offers error monitoring integration for Spring apps.
 This guide will show you how to install and configure Rollbar for Spring.
-It will also provide examples of how to use the SDK along with advanced configurations.
+It will also provide examples of how to use the SDK and advanced configurations.

 Installation